ivineetm007/cpp_tutorials/uni_bonn_2018/CPP-01 Variables/Readme.md

 ## References

 - Use `&` to state that a variable is a reference.
 It is part of type.
-Herem `ref` has type `float&`
+Here, `ref` has type `float&`

 ```
 float& ref = original_variable;